foundations of computational agents

 The class of propositional satisfiability problems have:

-• Clausal constraints: a clause is an expression of the form l1l2lk, where each li is a literal.
+Clausal constraints: a clause is an expression of the form , where each is a literal.
 A literal is an atom or the negation of an atom; thus a literal is an assignment of a value to a Boolean variable.
 A clause is satisfied in a possible world if and only if at least one of the literals that makes up the clause is true in that possible world.

 In terms of the propositional calculus, a set of clauses is a restricted form of logical formulas.
 Any propositional formula can be converted into clausal form.